Email nurture campaigns are an effective way to engage leads. Learn sales experts' 14 best practices for successful email nurture campaigns.

 Here are the steps to create your manual or automatic distribution strategy:

 Here's what it looks like to set up routing rules in Salesforce:

 Since lead distribution relies so heavily on software, let’s go over how to choose the right software for your business.

 Lead distribution software usually comes as a feature within your CRM; however, there are some standalone products that can be integrated into most CRMs.
 The software typically qualifies, screens, and assigns or organizes leads as they’re captured.
 Some software will also offer front-end lead capture forms.
-We can separate lead distribution software into two groups based on the strategy they help you execute: manual or automatic.
+We can separate lead distribution software into two groups based on the strategy they help you execute: manual and automatic.